-VSA Texas is spotlighted on the I Live Here I Give Here website with an interview with Board President Danney Ursery.
+VSA Texas is spotlighted on the I Live Here I Give Here website with an interview with Danney Ursery, Board Member.

-Danney Ursery, Board President, Professor of Philosophy, St. Edward’s University
+Danney Ursery, Past Board President, Professor of Philosophy, St. Edward’s University

 "The arts are important in understanding not only who we are as individuals, but also who we are as a community.
 I volunteer and support the goals of VSA because they create an accessible and inclusive space for artists who often do not have a place in our society.
 This allows new and different voices to express themselves through their art and further creates in people a sense of dignity and worth.
 My working with VSA is something I do so I can give back to our community."

-Tanya Winters, Travis County Constable 5, Disabled Parking Enforcement Volunteer Coordinator
+Tanya Winters, Board Secretary, Travis County Constable 5, Disabled Parking Enforcement Volunteer Coordinator

 "I became affiliated with VSA Texas in 2005 through Actual Lives Austin where, during my first performance, I was so nervous that I read my poetry with my back to the audience.
 Eight years later, I am proud to say I’m a disability rights advocate, a dancer, a writer, and an actor.
 VSA Texas inspires me to believe in myself, and to learn more about my disability through working, moving & laughing with others who may or may not have disabilities.
 As a board member, I want to help others understand that disability is not a stigma to live under, but rather a strength to live by."